Call of Duty: Heroes

-Call of Duty: Heroes was a free-to-play real-time strategy game published by Activision and developed by Faceroll Games.
+Call of Duty: Heroes was a free-to-play real-time strategy game published by Activision and developed by Faceroll Games as part of the Call of Duty video game series.
 The game was released on Android and iOS on November 26, 2014.
 On October 23, 2018 Activision announced that the game would no longer be available to play from December 22, 2018, going forward.

 Gameplay

 Call of Duty: Heroes is a real-time strategy game with similar gameplay to Clash of Clans.
 Players take control of an army of soldiers called "Units" and also called "Heroes" to help, to destroy enemy bases.
 While Heroes can be controlled to an extent in that they can be moved, Units can't be controlled, except for the fact that the player can choose where to place their units.
 Also, Heroes get their own killstreaks to use, such as the Predator Missile, Chopper Gunner, and EMP.

 Players also must build up their own base with defenses and structures so that it is protected from intruders.
 Gold and Oil are used to buy these things, as well as other things like a "shield" to protect the player's base for a certain amount of time, usually for a number of days.
 At the start of playing, the player automatically receives a shield for their base for free for several hours.
 However, shields expire automatically if a player plays a PvP match.